-Geotab’s 2025 Sustainability and Impact Report Shows Fleets Cutting Fuel Waste, Reducing Idling by up to 30%, and Electrifying as Energy Costs Rise
+Geotab’s 2025 Sustainability and Impact Report shows fleets cutting fuel waste, reducing idling by up to 30%, and electrifying as energy costs rise

 The company continues to work toward its science-based target of reducing absolute emissions across Scopes 1, 2 and 3 by 50% by 2030, with a long-term commitment to reach net-zero emissions by 2040.

 Geotab is investing directly in its workforce's shift to cleaner transportation.
-More than $2 million USD was provided through the Geotab Electric Vehicle Incentive, which offers employees a subsidy of up to $6,000 USD to purchase or lease an EV .
-The company maintains 41 free EV charging stations, offers full reimbursement for employees who commute using public transit, and launched a zero-emission electric pool car program for business travel in 2025.
+More than $2 million USD (£1.5 million) was provided through the Geotab Electric Vehicle Incentive, which offers employees a subsidy of up to $6,000 USD (£4,500) to purchase or lease an EV.
+The company maintains 41 free EV charging stations, offers full reimbursement for employees who commute using public transit, and launched a zero-emission electric pool car programme for business travel in 2025.

-Geotab was recognized with a SEAL Business Sustainability Award for its sustainable transportation program and an EPEAT Purchaser Award for sustainable IT procurement.
+Geotab was recognised with a SEAL Business Sustainability Award for its sustainable transportation programme and an EPEAT Purchaser Award for sustainable IT procurement.
 The company was also ranked the #1 commercial telematics vendor worldwide for the fourth consecutive year by ABI Research.

 About the Report